Unknown's avatar

 Great Egret, Bahamas (Nina Henry)

 Photo Credit: Nina Henry photographed all the egrets in this post.
-Her wonderful images of this magnificent egret heron made a significant contribution to the “BIRDS OF ABACO” project.
+Her wonderful images of this magnificent egret heron made a significant contribution to the original “BIRDS OF ABACO” project.

 Great Egret, Bahamas (Nina Henry)